Hypertension symptoms? Often there aren't any. High blood pressure is often called the "silent" disease, because it may have no noticeable symptoms.

 If undetected and untreated, hypertension can cause heart disease (including congestive heart failure and heart attack), stroke, and kidney disease.
 That's why it is important to have regular physical examinations to make sure your blood pressure is within the normal range.
 This is especially important if your blood pressure has ever been high, if you have a family history of hypertension, or if you are gaining weight.

 If you are being treated for high blood pressure, your doctor can answer any questions or concerns you may have during your regular visits.
 However, there may be situations that warrant a call to your doctor.
 For example:

-If you have certain symptoms, including fatigue, nausea, shortness of breath, lightheadedness, headache, excessive sweating, problems with your vision, or confusion; these may be serious and should warrant prompt medical attention.
+- If you have certain symptoms, including fatigue, nausea, shortness of breath, lightheadedness, headache, excessive sweating, palpitations or irregular heart beats, problems with your vision, or confusion; these may be serious and should warrant prompt medical attention.
 They could be from uncontrolled high blood pressure or from medication side effects.